conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 ### Local Service Accounts

 The local Service Accounts are useful if you want to **manage the clients credentials directly within Conduktor Gateway**.
-You can easily create, update, and delete them directly from the Gateway's Admin API.
+You can easily create, update, and delete them directly from Gateway's Admin API.

 [Learn how to manage a local service account](/gateway/how-to/manage-service-accounts-and-acls/#manage-a-local-service-account).